KwanghyeonLee/Knowledge-Base-and-NLP/README.md

   * The proposed relevance-guided generation, is divided in two simple subtasks, generating relevance explanations and guiding the generation to avoid negative generalization.
 Relevance-guided generation method is more robust to domain shifts when key biases cause sampled Psuedo Queries (PQ) to be irrelevant, negatively contributing to generalization.

-## Acknowledgements
-These works were supported by Institute of Information & communications Technology Planning & Evaluation (IITP) grant funded by the Korea government (MSIT).
-Also, these works were supported by supported by the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT).